-Palliative Care for SMA Sufferers
+Palliative Care for Spinal Muscular Atrophy Association of Australia Sufferers

 Early planning and early intervention, including the use of artificial feeding or respiratory support may just be stages along this journey.
 Good clinicians will aim to so whatever the family needs, for as long as possible to prolong a comfortable and happy life for the child and their family.
 Many palliative care relationships are long lasting.

 These palliative care teams are a great resource for your family.
 They will assist and guide you through this non familiar and often confusing process.
 Remember they are here to help you on your Spinal Muscular Atrophy Association of Australia journey and only have your best interests at heart.

 At times there will be some tough decisions to be made, but at the end of the day you as a parent or a person with Spinal Muscular Atrophy Association of Australia, have to choose what is right for your situation so that you don’t feel guilty at the end of the day.